GoogleCloudPlatform/automlops/README.md

   git config --global user.email "you@example.com"
   git config --global user.name "Your Name"
 ```
+- Registered and setup your SSH key if you are using Github, Gitlab, or Bitbucket
-- [Application Default Credentials (ADC)](https://cloud.google.com/docs/authentication/provide-credentials-adc) are setup.
+- [Application Default Credentials (ADC)](https://cloud.google.com/docs/authentication/provide-credentials-adc) are set up if you are using Cloud Source Repositories.
 This can be done through the following commands:
 ```
 gcloud auth application-default login gcloud config set account <account@example.com>